saouddk/saouddk.github.io/_posts/2020-09-29-fakespot-highlights-ai-powered-summaries.markdown

 To try Fakespot Highlights, download our [Chrome extension](https://chrome.google.com/webstore/detail/fakespot-analyze-fake-ama/nakplnnackehceedgkgkokbgbmfghain).
 After installing the extension, browse to a product page on Amazon.com and click to Analyze or Reanalyze.
 I would also recommend analyzing a product you've owned for a while and see if the Highlights match your personal experience!

-We are always excited to build products and features that help our users in getting the best eCommerce experience using our platform.
+We are always excited to build products and features that help our users in getting the best eCommerce experience.
 This feature is currently in Beta but we are constantly improving the technology in an evolutionary manner.
 If you have any suggestions, do not hesitate to get in [touch with me](mailto:saoud@fakespot.com).